m-hatch/BurgerChallenge/README.md

 # BurgerChallenge

 Code Challenge: Create a front-end UI to consume the Burgers API CRUD endpoints.
-The API back-end can be found at [link]
+The API back-end can be found at <https://github.com/m-hatch/burger_backend>

 ## Requirements